 Allina Health is a recognized leader in stroke care, offering comprehensive services for stroke patients and their families throughout the Allina Health system.
 Capabilities encompass the full spectrum of neurovascular care, including fast, accurate diagnosis, access to the most advanced treatments available and extensive rehabilitation services.

-Certified Comprehensive stroke centers
+Certified Comprehensive Stroke Centers

 Abbott Northwestern and United hospitals have been awarded certification as Comprehensive Stroke Centers.
-Certification as a Comprehensive Stoke Center is recognition that the hospital is able to offer the highest level of treatment and care available for stroke patients, including advanced neuro-interventional radiology, neurosurgery and neuro-critical care services.
+Certification as a Comprehensive Stroke Center is recognition that the hospital is able to offer the highest level of treatment and care available for stroke patients, including advanced neuro-interventional radiology, neurosurgery and neuro-critical care services.

-Certified Primary stroke centers
+Certified Primary Stroke Centers